EricCJoyce/TD-Lambda/README.md

 - Starts epsilon (`e`) at 0.8, decays it per episode by a rate of 0.00005, and clamps a minimum of 0.4.
 - Starts lambda (`l`) at 0.8, decays it per episode by a rate of 0.00005, and clamps a minimum of 0.4.
 - Runs in verbose mode, showing the play by play.

+### Convert to Neuron format
+Updated models are saved in `/models` as protobufs.
+Run `convert_to_nn.py` to convert a particular version to a `.nn` format.
+This script also runs checks to make sure that the source `.pb` and destination `.nn` behave the same.